Commonly Changed Discord Settings

 On desktop, it is a small box in the top right hand corner.

-Clicking this will show you all of your pings.
+Clicking "mentions" will show you all of your pings.

 In the top right of the inbox, you will see the filter icon.
 Clicking this allows you to filter the notifications (pictured above).